 God had blessed both Job and his wife with a good family, flocks and riches.
 Because of a clash between God and Satan, they lost everything in just a moment of time.
 Job, in his anguish worshipped God, but his wife, being angry at God, told Job to curse God and die.
 I can understand both of their grief’s, I am sure it was devastating.

 However, that wasn’t a good time for his wife to push him down any lower than he was.
 Even though we do not read anything about her for the rest of the book of Job, she was there when God restored him and gave him more family through the very same wife that condemned him at the beginning.
 I am sure God understood and forgave her.
-We can’t be too hard on her; she went through a lot and restored her too.
+We can’t be too hard on her; she lost a lot and God restored her too.

 HOSEA & GOMER (Hosea 1-14)

 This is not a great example of a good relationship because of the type of woman Gomer is.
 However, I want to figuratively show you something that God did through this relationship.
 The whole reason behind the marriage is because God wanted to illustrate to Israel how he takes back the adulterous people of God.
 God commanded Hosea to marry a wife of whoredom and he actually fell in love with her.
 But, because of her nature, she of course left him to go a whoring.
 However, he later takes her back.
 In a real world relationship, when lasciviousness is involved, it makes a relationship very unstable.

 But, I only point their relationship out to help us understand that even if things are not good in a relationship, God can forgive them (male or female) and take them back if they fall away.

 JOSEPH & MARY (Mat 1-2)

 Most know about these two and the miraculous birth of Jesus.
 While most key in on Mary, which was overshadowed by the Holy Ghost, we don’t always look at what Joseph went through during this time of reproach.